Welcome to the Website of

 of the Society's Members, and activities in which they have been involved.

-The Society, Registered
+The Society is Registered

-of illustrated lectures, one a month, held at the North York Moors
+one a month, held at the North York Moors National Park Authority Committee

-National Park Authority Committee Room, Helmsley.
-These are on a wide
+Room, Helmsley.
+These are on a wide range of topics, mostly concerning

-local area.
-During the summer months, a series
+the archaeology and history of the local area.
+During the summer months,

-of visits is arranged, often to sites which have featured in the
+a series of visits is arranged, often to

-previous winter's programme.
+sites which have featured in the previous winter's programme.

 Those wishing to